Are you having a difficult time writing blog posts for your art blog?

 When it is time to sit down and write a post, you will want to write a generic title and some key points that you would like to discuss in your post.

 A rough draft is not meant to be perfect.
 There will be time to edit your work later.
-This is the time to develop an outline for your post, so it will be easier for you to stay focused on the topic you are covering.
+This is the time to develop an outline for your post, so it will be easier for you to stay focused on the covering topic.

 After you have your bullet points written, it is time to add content that will be valuable to your readers.